LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   After selecting the config file, a message saying "Select the JSON Description File" is displayed,
   so specify the anti_debug_technique_descriptions_Ghidra.json, which contains the descriptions of the detection rules, and click Open.

-## Ghidra Module Extension How to Setup and Execute
+## Ghidra Extension How to Setup and Execute

 **Initial Setup**